Hong Kong national security law: Can civil liberties survive another year? | DW | 30.06.2021

 Some analysts argue that one of the most concerning aspects of the law is the unprecedented degree of authority that it gives police.

-The promotion of two former police officers to top positions in the Hong Kong government has increased these concerns.
+The promotion of two former police officers to top positions in Hong Kong's government has increased these concerns.

 On June 24, Hong Kong's Secretary of Security, John Lee, was promoted to the position of chief secretary, the second most powerful position in Hong Kong's government.